 - Weight loss

-Although the vast majority of people with Crohn’s don’t have a family history of the disease or a genetic susceptibility, more than one hundred gene mutations are associated with Crohn’s disease, and those with Eastern European Ashkenazi Jewish descent have a four- to five-fold increased risk of developing Crohn’s.
+Although most people with Crohn’s don’t have a family history of the disease or a genetic susceptibility, more than one hundred gene mutations are associated with Crohn’s disease, and those with Eastern European Ashkenazi Jewish descent have a four- to five-fold increased risk of developing Crohn’s.
 Yet not everyone who is genetically susceptible develops the disease; an environmental trigger must be present that unmasks the genetic risk and leads to symptoms.
 This environmental trigger most often involves gut bacteria, as described above.

 Tests and procedures that are used to diagnose Crohn’s disease include: